-Your Guide to Summer Student Accommodation
+A Guide to Staying in Student Accommodation Over Summer

 Yes, many providers offer summer stays, either as an extension of your existing contract or as a separate short-term booking.
 If you’re already in student housing, contact your provider directly to ask about options.
 Not all buildings are available over summer, so it’s worth checking early, particularly if you need specific dates.